Teen Entrepreneur Challenge FAQ’s

 Who does my child contact after-hours when the instructors leave for the day?

 Program assistants are with the campers during the day from 8 am – 11 pm.
 Resident assistants arrive at 11 pm and are there overnight to help students with any issues or concerns until 8 am when the program assistants come back.
 Resident assistants sleep in the dormitories.

-What will my child be doing throughout the 10-day program?
+What will my child be doing throughout the 7-day program?

-Students will learn how to bring a business to life, from product development, manufacturing, marketing, sales, legal, and more.
+Students will learn how to bring a business to life, from product development and market positioning, to manufacturing, sales and more.
 Students will work in teams to develop a business idea and then pitch that idea to a panel of judges on the last day.
-Click here to see last year’s daily agenda.

 Do you allow iPods, phones, gaming systems, etc?

 Your child is welcome to bring his/her phone/iPod/iPad to camp, but we do not allow gaming systems.
 Please keep in mind that you will be required to sign a waiver that states that the program and/or staff are NOT responsible for lost or stolen valuables.
 Thus, it is a good idea to bring a backpack in which to place valuables and carry them at all times.